jlengstorf/lengstorf.com/content/blog/2015-11-06_time-is-not-a-resource.md

 ## Use Your Time Now — You Can't Use It Later

+{{% caption src="/images/jason-and-marisa-cooking-class.jpg"
+            align="alignright"
+            alt="Jason Lengstorf and Marisa Morby in a cooking class in Rome" %}}
+  At a cooking class in Rome.
+Hard to call this "productive", but I know more about the world because of it.
+{{% /caption %}}

 Our time is not like our bank balance.
 We can't live frugally and accrue tons of time to spend later in life, after we've learned what we enjoy.

 **We're born with a finite amount of time, and each day we lose 24 hours of it.**